sisby-folk/switchy/README.md

 ## What is Switchy?

-Switchy is a mod that lets you make presets using commands.
+Switchy lets you use commands make ***presets*** that are stored with your player data.
-The presets don't do anything.

-Thankfully, Switchy is loaded with modules that make presets do things.
-Mostly things from other mods.
+Switchy will load ***modules*** that tell presets what to store.

+When you ***switch*** presets, your data is saved to the old preset, then loaded from the new one.

+Modules define what this data is: items, nicknames, player skins, player position, you name it.
+They don't even have to implement functionality (like nicknames) themselves - they can just interact with an existing mod.

 ## How do you use it?

 First, install a vanilla add-on or any compatible mod (see modules).

-Use `/switchy list` to see your current presets.
+Use `/switchy list` any time to see your current presets.

 Then, use `/switchy rename default [name]` to give your starting preset a name.